ajack764/clear-recipes/five-minute-taco-dip.md

 1. Mix cream cheese with a hand mixer on medium until fluffy.
 2. Add sour cream and taco seasoning.
 Mix to combine.
-3. Spread into a dish (any size, I used a 10" dish).
+3. Spread into a dish (any size, I used a 10" dish) and chill.
 4. Top with desired toppings and serve.

 # Dip Tips